This page may contain compensated affiliate links. For more information, please read my disclaimer.

 This entire area offers some of the best snorkeling in Maui - fishing is prohibited here, so the tropical fish just thrive!
 There is a turtle cleaning station near the south end of the cove, making turtle-sightings a real possibility too!

-Sunscreen damages coral and marine life, so if you must wear it, apply it at least 30 minutes before you enter the water.
-Better still, check out the local dive shops - many of them sell sunscreen that is safer for the coral than what we buy off drugstore shelves.
+3. Regular sunscreen damages coral and marine life, so if you must wear it, apply it at least 30 minutes before you enter the water.
+Better still, buy reef safe sunscreen - it's much safer for the coral than what we buy off drugstore shelves.

 At the time we were here, there were no facilities in the immediate area.
 However, a short drive south through the reserve will take you to the large gravel parking lot for "The Dumps," an intermediate snorkeling site, where you'll find a few port-a-potties.